fkie-cad/COMIDDS/content/related_work.md

 Yang, Z., Liu, X., Li, T., Wu, D., Wang, J., Zhao, Y., & Han, H. (2022).
 A systematic literature review of methods and datasets for anomaly-based network intrusion detection.
 Computers & Security, 116, 102675.
 ```
 An extensive survey covering a broad range of publications (119 in total) and topics related to anomaly-based network intrusion detection systems, ranging from data preprocessing over evaluation metrics to, relevant here, datasets.
-While it is one of the more comprehensive surveys in this regard, listing over 52 datasets and collections, there is very little information provided for each of them.
+Though it is one of the more comprehensive surveys in this regard, listing over 52 datasets and collections, there is very little information provided for each of them.
 Every entry is described with four properties (real/emulated, event count, label existence and number of labels), along with a few sentences outlining some additional details, though in no particular order or consistent manner.
-While significant in scope (though not complete), the provided coverage of dataset is negligible, i.e., there is no further analysis or conclusion on the basis of the surveyed datasets.
+While significant in scope (though not complete), the provided details of covered datasets are negligible, i.e., there is no further analysis or conclusion on the basis of the surveyed datasets.

 Referenced datasets:
 - [ADFA-LD](/COMIDDS/content/datasets/adfa_ld)